telicent-oss/telicent-frontend-cli/README.md

    - Else, try to automate errors/warnings
    - Else, create some feedback to help the next idea

-**Inter-operability**: Bias for CLI scripts runninng (consistently) on as many different platforms as possible — including stripped down CI machines.
+**Inter-operability**: Bias for CLI scripts running (consistently) on as many different platforms as possible — including stripped down CI machines.
 So:
 * avoid non-node code
 * target node 16
 * do not bundle, to allow easy ssh-debugging/editing of scripts on CI machines